Interface recombination in Ga- and N-polar GaN/(Al,Ga)N quantum wells grown by molecular beam epitaxy: RESULTS and DISCUSSION

-Fig.~\ref{fig:xray} displays representative symmetric rocking curves acquired across the 0002 GaN Bragg reflection.
-Superlattice fringes related to the MQWs are equally visible for both sample polarities and with high intensity in spite of the absence of a crystal analyzer.
-The minimal broadening is assigned to the absence of dislocation-induced strain \cite{Kaganer2015} and to an excellent spatial uniformity of the heterostructure.
+Fig.~\ref{fig:xray} displays representative symmetric $\omega - 2\theta$ scans acquired across the 0002 GaN Bragg reflection with an open detector, thus resembling a rocking curve.
+Superlattice satellites and pronounced interference fringes related to the MQW structure are equally visible for both sample polarities.
+The entire profiles are in excellent agreement with those expected theoretically despite the absence of a crystal analyzer.
+The minimal broadening and damping is attributed to the absence of dislocation-induced strain \cite{Kaganer2015} and to an excellent spatial uniformity of the heterostructure.
 We note that in this diffraction configuration, the effect of interface roughness (with an rms value $\leq 2$\,ML) on the diffraction pattern is very small.
-The experimental diffraction profiles are fitted by simulating GaN/(Al,Ga)N MQWs following two constraints: (1) only complete monolayers are considered and (2) the atomic fluxes are assumed constant during the full heterostructure growth (\ie{}, equal widths for all the quantum wells of a single heterostructure).
+The experimental diffraction profiles are fitted by simulating GaN/(Al,Ga)N MQWs following two constraints: (1) only complete monolayers are considered and (2) the atomic fluxes are assumed constant during the full heterostructure growth (\ie, equal widths for all the quantum wells of a single heterostructure).
 Optimum fits for the diffraction profiles of the pair of the $10$~ML MQWs are shown in Fig.~\ref{fig:xray}.
 The structural parameters obtained from the optimum fits of all the samples are provided in Table~\ref{table:sample_dimensions}.
 The error bars are set to $1$~monolayer to account for the fit accuracy and the dispersion within each sample.
 The N-polar heterostructures are seen on average slightly thinner than their Ga-polar counterparts, in agreement with the observations of Okamura \etal{Okamura2014}, who have reported a lower efficiency for the incorporation of N adatoms on the GaN$(000\bar{1})$ surface compared to the GaN$(0001)$ one.
 Beside these small differences, the Ga- and N-polar samples appear structurally equivalent.

 TEM analysis of a pair of Ga- and N-polar $23/22$~ML MQWs is performed to get local insights into the heterostructures.
 Typical micrographs are shown in Fig.~\ref{fig:TEM}.
 The low amount of Al in the (Al,Ga)N barriers leads to a weak contrast but the full heterostructure remains visible for both samples.
 The QWs are seen to be all equivalent for each sample and with widths in full agreement with the X-ray predictions.
 No extended defects such as stacking faults, inversion domains or dislocations can be seen.
 The limited contrast between the GaN and the (Al,Ga)N layers prevents a quantitative analysis of the interface roughness.
 For comparison purpose, Sarigiannidou \etal{Sarigiannidou2006} have reported by TEM chemically abrupt interfaces at the monolayer scale for both Ga- and N-polar GaN/AlN MQWs grown at $720$\degC{} by PA-MBE without growth interruptions.
 The absence of intermixing was also inferred by atom probe tomography \cite{Rigutti2016,Bonef2016}, with the exception of the early work of Mazumder \etal{Mazumder2012}.
 Therefore, no drastic increase in the interface roughness for N-polar MQWs compared to Ga-polar MQWs should be expected here.